opuntiaOS-Project/opuntiaOS/docs/build.md

 ## Cross-compiler

-opuntiaOS supports compilation both with GNU toolchains and LLVM.
+opuntiaOS could be compiled both with GNU and LLVM toochains.

 *Note* that in GNU world, every host/target combination has its own set of binaries, headers, libraries, etc. So, choose GNU Toolchain based on target architecture you want to compile the OS to.